lynerlwl/lynerlwl.github.io/src/index.md

 2023 08 - A [conference paper](https://bit.ly/2023-08-icoco) that study the effect of Gaussian blurring on U-Net is accepted by ICOCO 2023. <br>
 2023 04 - Passed Proposal Defence. <br>

 <details>
 <summary>Past update</summary>
-2022 10 - A [conference paper](https://bit.ly/2022-12-icoco) that compare the performance of U-Net and Mask-RCNN is accepted by ICOCO 2022. <br>
+2022 10 - A <a href="https://bit.ly/2022-12-icoco" target="_blank">conference paper</a> that compare the performance of U-Net and Mask-RCNN is accepted by ICOCO 2022. <br>
 2022 01 - Started PhD (Computing) in Sunway University. <br>
 2021 08 - A <a href="https://www.mdpi.com/2079-7737/10/9/853" target="_blank">journal paper</a> on bioinformatics is publised in Biology (2021). <br>
 2021 05 - Start working as research assistant at Sunway University. <br>